Callum Doyle

+Beginning his career with Manchester City, Doyle spent loan spells with Sunderland, Coventry City, and Leicester City.
+With Sunderland he won promotion to the Championship, with Coventry he lost in the play-off final on penalties, and with Leicester he won automatic promotion after winning the Championship.

+Doyle has represented England at various youth levels.

 Club career

 Doyle began his career with Manchester City, moving on loan to Sunderland in July 2021.
-He made his professional debut on 7 August 2021, in a 2–1 league victory against Wigan Athletic, and he scored his first professional goal on 30 December 2021, in a 5-0 league win against Sheffield Wednesday.
+He made his professional debut on 7 August 2021, in a 2–1 league victory against Wigan Athletic, and he scored his first professional goal on 30 December 2021, in a 5–0 league win against Sheffield Wednesday.
 He made 44 appearances for the club in all competitions, as the club won promotion to the Championship via the play-offs.

-On 12 July 2022, Doyle joined Championship club Coventry City on another season-long loan.
+On 12 July 2022, Doyle joined Championship club Coventry City on a season-long loan.

+On 14 July 2023, Doyle joined Championship club Leicester City on a season-long loan.

+On 6 August 2024, Doyle joined Championship side Norwich City on a season-long loan deal.

+On 21 August 2025, Doyle signed for Championship side Wrexham on a four-year deal.

 International career

 Having represented England U18s, Doyle made his debut for the England U19s during a 2–0 victory over Italy U19s at St. George's Park on 2 September 2021.

 On 17 June 2022, Doyle was included in the England U19 squad for the 2022 UEFA European Under-19 Championship.
 The England team won the tournament, beating Israel 3–1 in the final, with Doyle scoring England's first goal in that match.

+On 10 May 2023, Doyle was included in the England squad for the 2023 FIFA U-20 World Cup.
+However, he did not arrive at the tournament until after the group stages due to Coventry City's participation in the 2023 EFL Championship play-off final.
+His only appearance of the tournament was as a late substitute in their round of sixteen defeat against Italy.

+On 11 September 2023, Doyle made a goalscoring debut for England U21 during a 3–0 2025 UEFA European Under-21 Championship qualification win away to Luxembourg.